skillitzimberg/trimet-commuter/README.md

 ## Setup and Installation
 After making sure that you have everything you need from [SETUP.md](./SETUP.md) . . .

-Making the assumption that you know your way around Github, fork the repository from [GitHub](https://github.com/philrmass/trimet-commuter).
+. . . fork the repository from [GitHub](https://github.com/philrmass/trimet-commuter).

 Clone your forked repository to your computer.